trod-123/android-nanodegree/README.md

 ## [Nanodegree Capstone: Expiry Tracker](/ExpiryTracker)
 _(Submitted: October 2, 2018)_

+_\[Revised version submitted to the Google Play Store on October 31, 2018 under a new name and in open beta.
+Expiry Tracker will no longer be maintained through this repository]_

 _An app that I ideated, designed, and built from scratch.
 This Capstone project provided me the experience of owning the full development of an app, from ideation to creation.
 It was quite a rewarding experience, and I learned a lot about Android while doing it._

 Tracks when your food and groceries will expire, and stores all data remotely on Firebase Realtime Database and Storage.
 Barcode scanning pulls data from an online upc item database.